TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Database/Index.rst

 The API is provided by the system extension `core` which is always loaded and thus always available.

+Extension authors can use this low-level `API` to manage query operations directly on the configured `DBMS`.

 Doctrine-dbal is feature rich.
 Drivers for various target systems enable TYPO3 to run on a long list of `ANSI SQL` compatible `DBMS`.
 If used properly, queries created with this API are translated to the specific database engine by